Justin-Bento/portfolio-site/src/content/projects/project-5.md

 ## Project Overview:

-Believe Support Services is a company that helps individuals with complex needs live more independent, supported, and fulfilling lives.
+Believe Support Services is a company that helps individuals with complex needs live independent, supported, and fulfilling lives.
 This website design and development project showcases my final concept.
 While the design was well-received, it was never implemented due to a combination of factors, the organization used Wix, and I was working as a custom developer.

 ## Project Details

-- **Type of Work:** Part-time
+- **Type of Work:** Part-time (Contract)
 - **Time Frame:** Unknown
 - **GitHub Link:** [github.com/Justin-Bento/believe-support-services](https://github.com/Justin-Bento/believe-support-services)
 - **Demo Link:** [believesupportservices.vercel.app](https://believesupportservices.vercel.app)